kml0798/OneFingerDragThreeFingersDragOnWindows/README.md

 # ThreeFingersDragOnWindows

-A windows app that allows the macos three fingers drag, using the Raw Inputs of precision touchpad.
+A windows app that allows one finger drag or the macos three fingers drag, using the Raw Inputs of precision touchpad.

 - [kamektx/TouchpadGestures_Advanced][1]
 - [mfakane/rawinput-sharp][2]